-The Viper RC rocket glider kit is based on the Battlestar Galactica fighter.
-The wings are oversized for glide performance and you simply mask and paint the oversized wing portion flat black to give the desired look in the air.
-Wingspan 23″, length 27″, weight ready to fly 11 oz.
+The Colonial Viper RC rocket glider kit is based on the classic Battlestar Galactica fighter.
+The model features pre-cut nose cone, pre-fit wing spar, elevons are pre-hinged, rail button holes are pre-cut.
+6mm depron foam surfaces keep weight light, body tubes are pre-slotted for the wing and tail surfaces.
+The wings are oversized for glide performance and you simply mask and paint the oversized wing portion flat black using the template provided.
+Wingspan 23″, length 27″, weight ready to fly 12 oz.

 Printed Viny Click here for Vinyl Decals for this kit

 CG ready to boost at 10.25″ forward of the rear end of the main body tube.

 Unpacking your kit: